-LFA filmmaking students receive over 30 hours of teaching time per week - more than twice the amount you'd get on other typical Level 7/postgraduate courses.
+LFA filmmaking students receive 30+ hours of study time per week - more than twice the amount you'd get on other typical Level 7/postgraduate courses.
 Tutors are current film and TV professionals who are encouraged to adopt a teaching practice that reflects industry trends and demands.
 In this way you are given the skills and knowledge that will help you stand out when looking for work in the film industry.
-Through tutor support, workshops and complimentary membership to LFA Filmmaker’s Club you gain access to a wide range of industry jobs, networking opportunities and work experience placements.
+Through tutor support, workshops and the LFA Filmmaker’s Club gain access to a range of networking opportunities, and more.

 Unlike other film schools, all course materials and film budgets are included in your course fees.
-Using both Super 16mm and high end digital cameras (such as the Arri Alexa or Sony F55) you get to create a broad range of projects and work on a high number of film shoots including: commercials, narratives, two, four and eight minute films.
-This all ensures that you leaving LFA with an impressive showreel of work.
+Using both Super 16mm and high-end digital cameras such as Arri Alexa, Alexa Mini or Amira, you get to create a broad range of projects and work on a high number of film shoots including commercials, narratives, two-minute, four-minute and eight-minute films.
+This all ensures that you leave LFA with an impressive showreel of work.

-Graduation takes place at the National Film Theatre at BFI Southbank where students will get to see their final films showcased on the big screen in front of invited family, friends and special guests.
+Graduation has taken place at locations such as the National Film Theatre at BFI Southbank, where students will get to see their final films showcased on the big screen in front of invited family, friends and special guests.

-Students are taught the fundamentals of directing, from looking at the script to pre-production, production and editing.
+Students learn the fundamentals of directing, from looking at the script to pre-production, production and editing.
 Students are encouraged to take on the role of a storyteller and team leader.
-A number of individual projects (visual narratives) are set and the finished film analysed in the class.
+A number of individual projects (visual narratives) are set, and the finished film analysed in the class.
 Students work with actors to understand staging, text analysis and casting.
-During the pre-production of graduation films students have one-to-one feedback and advice from an acclaimed film or TV industry director.
+During the pre-production of graduation films students have one-to-one feedback and advice from a film or TV industry director.

-Students are trained in both line producing/production management and creative producing to maximise their opportunities for work in the film & TV industry.
-Students acquire a working knowledge of EP Budgeting & Scheduling software, contracts, copyright, distribution and the basics of financing for independent filmmakers (for both short and feature films).
+Producing Students are trained in both line producing, production management and creative producing to maximise their opportunities for work in the film & TV industry.
+Students acquire a working knowledge of industry standard EP Budgeting & Scheduling software, contracts, copyright, distribution and the basics of financing for independent filmmakers (for both short and feature films).
 Students also receive pre-production and on-set support.

 Students cover a number of roles: director of photography, gaffer, camera operator, 1st and 2nd camera assistants and grip (track and dolly).
-Predominantly, students work with Super 16mm film cameras to understand thoroughly the nature of light, framing and the mechanics of film.
-Classes are taught by, and shoots are supervised by, many different members of the British Society of Cinematographers.
+Predominantly, students work with a range of camera from Super 16mm film as well as broadcast-quality high-end digital cameras, to thoroughly understand the nature of light, framing and the mechanics of film.
 Students are exposed to the highest standards of practice by some of the world’s leading directors of photography.

 Production Sound Recording

-Throughout the course students are given an opportunity to direct and work on a number of projects, including short films and commercials.
+Sound Students work with existing drama materials and rushes from their own individual projects to learn to use Avid Media Composer and Adobe Premier.
+These practical sessions are woven together with theory lectures that include cutting techniques; filmic time and space; editing styles; setting audio levels and foley; a brief history of music in cinema and the aesthetics of film music; and a practical guide to working with a composer.
+Individual Film Projects Throughout the course students are given an opportunity to direct and work on a number of projects.
 Tutors guide and assess students through a formal shooting experience on Super 16mm film and/or digital formats with professional actors.
 This supportive environment is where students discover their strengths as they perform selected crew roles.
-Constructive feedback is an on-going process throughout the course – written assessments cover technical, creative and collaborative capabilities.
+Constructive feedback is an on-going process throughout the course.
+Written assessments cover technical, creative and collaborative capabilities.

 Production of Graduation Films

-Students pitch to secure a head of department role, such as director of photography, producer or director, and work as a team across a number of films, rotating through a variety of crew roles.
-Role allocations are decided upon using student pitches, previous assessments and careers guidance.
-Students are given relative autonomy in their decision-making and manage a several-thousand-pound budget – budgets in the thousands of pounds - students decide what proportion is spent on film stock, locations, actors and other production costs.
+Students pitch to secure a head of department role, such as Director of Photography, Producer or Director, and work as a team across a number of films while rotating through a variety of crew roles.
+Role allocations are decided based upon student pitches, previous assessments and careers guidance.
+Students are given autonomy in their decision-making and manage a several-thousand-pound budget.

+Students decide what proportion is spent on film stock, locations, actors and other production costs.
 Each crew role has its own clearly defined function and responsibilities, giving students an experience of the industry roles in conditions emulating those of a professional film set.
 A director works with a writer to develop the script and with an editor to edit the film.

 We provide pre-production and on-set professional technical support.
 Students have the opportunity to apply their knowledge in a supportive environment and to find their own creative voice.